Loading organizations...

 Key people at cleanacwa.

-cleanacwa was founded by Darryl Finkton (Co-Founder).
+cleanacwa was founded in 2007 by Darryl Finkton (Co-Founder).

 Cleanacwa is a not-for-profit organization focused on empowering rural communities in Ghana to achieve 100% water and sanitation coverage.[6]
 It addresses critical gaps in clean water access, partnering with initiatives like Golden Palm Investments' responsibility efforts to drive sustainable WASH (water, sanitation, and hygiene) solutions in underserved areas.[6]
 Unlike for-profit water utilities or associations, Cleanacwa operates as a community empowerment entity, serving rural populations facing water scarcity, health risks, and poverty by implementing coverage programs that ensure reliable sanitation infrastructure.[6]